vaibhav-karnwal/react-tutorial-by-me/README.md

 ## State

->State is an object. if normal variable are update then react components are not update in react because react wroking method is different. react only update its components when changes appearing in props and state.
+>State of a component is an object that holds some information that may change over the lifetime of the component.
+React only update its components when changes appearing in props and state.
 >If there is change in state then react render jsx code only, otherwise it doesn't render.

 * ### useState